 Is hip replacement surgery for you?

-The decision whether to have hip replacement surgery should be a cooperative one between you, your family, your primary care doctor, and your orthopaedic surgeon.
-The process of making this decision typically begins with a referral by your doctor to an orthopaedic surgeon for an initial evaluation.
+The decision whether to have hip replacement surgery should be a cooperative one between you, your family, your primary care doctor, and your orthopedic surgeon.
+The process of making this decision typically begins with a referral by your doctor to an orthopedic surgeon for an initial evaluation.

 You may benefit from hip replacement surgery if: